2008 Democratic Party presidential debates and forums

 Debates took place prior to and during the 2008 Democratic primaries.
 The debates began on April 26, 2007, in Orangeburg, South Carolina.

 Election 2008

 The 2008 United States presidential election was November 4, 2008.
 The debates, campaigns, primaries, and conventions occurred several months before Election Day.
 The new president and vice president were sworn on January 20, 2009.
-It was the first presidential election lacking incumbents since 1952, and was projected to be the largest and most expensive election in U.S. history.
+It was the first presidential election lacking an incumbent president or vice president since 1952, and was projected to be the largest and most expensive election in U.S. history.

 2008 Democratic candidates

 Already, eight Democrats had formally filed papers with the Federal Election Commission, making them formal candidates for the Democratic Nomination and the Presidency.
 The candidates who attracted the most media attention included Hillary Clinton, Barack Obama, and John Edwards.
 Other candidates included Dennis Kucinich, who withdrew, and Mike Gravel, before he defected to the Libertarian Party.
 Tom Vilsack, one of the earliest candidates to announce a campaign for president, withdrew before participating in any debates.
 Christopher Dodd and Joe Biden dropped out of the race following the Iowa caucuses, and Bill Richardson dropped out after the New Hampshire primary.